org.freedesktop.resolve1 — The D-Bus interface of systemd-resolved

 data for which a full trust chain may be established to a trusted domain anchor.
 It is also set for

-locally synthesized data, such as "localhost
+locally synthesized data, such as "localhost" or data from

-.
+/etc/hosts.
 Moreover, it is set for all LLMNR or mDNS RRs which originate from

 the local host.
 Applications that require authenticated RR data for operation should check this flag

 before trusting the data.
-Note that systemd-resolved
+Note that systemd-resolved will never return

 invalidated data, hence this flag simply allows one to discern the cases where data is known to be